minprog/prog-beta-gamma/20 Problem sets/30 Breakout/10 Breakout!.md

 Here are some survival hints for this assignment:

-* *Start as soon as possible.* This assignment is due on Friday, which will be here before you know it.
+* *Start as soon as possible.* This assignment is due on Monday, which will be here before you know it.
 If you wait until the until the last moment, you will have a very hard time getting it all together.
 * *Implement the program in stages, as described on this page.* Don't try to get